Gurobi/gurobi-optimods/docs/source/mods/min-cost-flow.rst

 The minimum-cost flow problem routes flow through a graph in the cheapest possible way.
 It is a fundamental problem in graphs;
-many other problems can be modelled in this form, including shortest path, maximum flow, matching, etc.
+many other graph problems can be modelled in this form, including shortest path, maximum flow, matching, etc.

 The first algorithm to solve this problem, proposed by Dantzig